guyaevans/guyevans.github.io/content/posts/2023-04-23_a-look-at-caddy-a-simple-and-fast-web-server/index.en.md

 ## Installation

 Caddy is available as a single executable, a [docker image](https://hub.docker.com/_/caddy) or as usual via a package manager.
 Today we'll be using Debian.
-But the [docs](https://caddyserver.com/docs/install) gives you plenty of other options.
+But the if you use another OS their [docs](https://caddyserver.com/docs/install) should have you covered.

 ```bash
 sudo apt install -y debian-keyring debian-archive-keyring apt-transport-https